italosmoraes/com.qa.testautomation.ebay.new/README.md

 # com.qa.testautomation.ebay.new
-empty java selenium cucumber test setup
+This is an empty Java+Selenium+Cucumber maven project

 1. Download this repository to get the maven project containing all dependencies needed.
 2. Write automated tests for the given scenario using the project setup provided.
+(Include any Classes and packages/folders to suit your designed solution)
 3. Provide the solution as a .zip which we can import and run the tests.
 They shall run as a JUnit test
 4. Provide an answer to the 5 questions below